wp-plugins/affiliates/readme.txt

 1. Upload or extract the `affiliates` folder to your site's `/wp-content/plugins/` directory.
 Or you could use the *Add new* option found in the *Plugins* menu in WordPress.
 2. Enable the plugin from the *Plugins* menu in WordPress.
 3. A new *Affiliates* menu will appear in WordPress, this is where you manage your affiliates and keep track of visits and referrals.
+4. Go to _Affiliates > Options_ and click the *Generate* button.
+This will add a new page to your site with a default Affiliate Area that you can then edit if needed.

-Now you can start adding affiliates and provide them with affiliate links to your site.
+5. Now you can let your affiliates sign up directly from the Affiliate Area or start adding affiliates manually and provide them with affiliate links to your site.

 The default options should be suitable for many, but there are some options you might want to consider before you really start.
+Please read the [Affiliates Documentation](http://www.itthinx.com/documentation/affiliates/) for additional information.

 == Frequently Asked Questions ==

+= Is there an option to create an Affiliate Area? =

+You can let Affiliates generate an Affiliate Area page for you.
+Go to _Affiliates > Options_ and press the _Generate_ button.
+You will find a new page titled _Affiliate Area_ on your site which includes a login form, affiliate registration form, information about an affiliate's performance and the affiliate's link as well as a link to log out at the end of the page.
+You can edit this page and adjust it according to your preferences.

 = How can I show affiliates their affiliate link? =

+Note: You can create a page and embed a shortcode manually, or you can go to _Affiliates > Options_ and **press the _Generate_ button which will create the default Affiliate Area**.

 Embed this shortcode on a page: